 Acronyms.
 Don't put full stops between letters, so NICE not N.I.C.E.
 Spell out in full on first use, with abbreviation in brackets following.
 Subsequently, use abbreviation.
 We do not use an apostrophe after a plural abbreviation, for example GPs not GP's.

 Breastfeeding is all one word.

 Cancer Research UK should be written as seen here and never abbreviated, except in internal communications.

 Capitals.
 Don’t overuse.
-Doctor, nurse etc do not have a capital letter.
-Professor has a capital if followed by a specific name eg Professor Nick James.
+Doctor and nurse do not have a capital letter.
+Professor has a capital if followed by a specific name, such as Professor Nick James.